mattnicholson/viet-theme/src/theme/README.md

 ## Including styles and scripts

-Make sure the auto-generated styles and scripts are included from teh main css and js files:
+Make sure the auto-generated styles and scripts are included from the main css and js files:

 ```
 css